tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storagerp/storage-sample-create-account.md

   "sku": {
     "name": "Standard_GRS"
   },
-  "kind": "Storage",
+  "kind": "StorageV2",
-  "location": "eastus2euap",
+  "location": "eastus2",
 }
 ```

 ## Handle the response

-Status code 202 w/ an empty response body is returned when the account create request is accepted-the operation will complete asynchronously.
+Successful requests to create a new account return a 202 status code with an empty response body.
+The storage account is created asynchronously.
+If the account already exists or is being provisioned, the request response has a 200 return code with the configuration of the existing storage account in the response body.

  A full list of response codes, including error codes, are available in the [Error code reference documentation](/rest/api/storagerp/srp_error_codes_create_storage_account).
-A 200 status code is returned on the same request during provisioning and after the storage account is created.

 ## Example 200 response code